mendix/RestServices/README.md

 1. Publishing operations, based on a single microflow.
 2. Publishing a part of your data model, and providing a typical rest based API to retrieve, update, delete, create and even real-time sync data.

-PLEASE NOT THAT TO BE ABLE TO PUBLISH ANY SERVICE, THE MICROFLOW `STARTPUBLISHSERVICES` SHOULD BE CALLED DURING STARTUP OF THE APP!
+PLEASE NOTE THAT TO BE ABLE TO PUBLISH ANY SERVICE, THE MICROFLOW `STARTPUBLISHSERVICES` SHOULD BE CALLED DURING STARTUP OF THE APP!

 ## Publishing a microflow